What happens when interest rates rise?

 For the economy, rising interest rates are meant to slow down the rising cost of living—things we have all been talking about lately: rising fuel costs, grocery bills and the housing market.
 On a personal level, higher interest rates can increase your monthly debt payments and make it harder to get by.

-For the 47 per cent of Canadians who are living paycheque-to-paycheque, even small increases to their mortgage or line of credit payments can spell trouble.
+BDO's recent Affordability Index found that 43 per cent of Canadians are sacrificing essentials, like clothing, food and utilities right now.
+Even small increases to their mortgage or line of credit payments can spell trouble.

 To prepare for rising interest rates, it’s important to understand how interest rates work, how rate hikes may affect your debt and what you can do to adjust your finances accordingly.